nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `unfreeze`

-#### Creating a shortcut : `shortcut`

-Allows the user to create a shortcut for a command; this shortcut can be used in place of the command.

-The shortcut will be saved and can still be used when the user exits E-Lister and re-opens it.

-Format: `shortcut ORIGINAL_COMMAND SHORTCUT`

-* The shortcut cannot be the same as any existing command or shortcut.
-* The shortcut should only consist of alphanumeric characters.

-Examples:
-* `shortcut list lst` will allow the user to input `lst` in place of `list`.

 #### Mass operations : `mass`

 Takes in a command typically applied to a single target index, and applies it to all _displayed_ persons.